nickloewen/wrapping/readme.md

 * Browsers insist on adding margins in order to make the printed output fit the page.
   Firefox adds larger margins than Chrome.

+## Recommended Symbols

+Some fun unicode symbols to play with: ♡ ♥ ❆ ❅ ❄ ☃

 ## Potential Improvements ('To Do')

 * handle long input better: insure that the input is returned in order at least once